awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.TransportableDB.md

 ## Setting up to transport a PostgreSQL database<a name="PostgreSQL.TransportableDB.Setup"></a>

-Before you begin, make sure that that your RDS for PostgreSQL DB instances meet the following requirements\.
+Before you begin, make sure that your RDS for PostgreSQL DB instances meet the following requirements:
 + The RDS for PostgreSQL DB instances for source and destination must run the same version of PostgreSQL\.
 + The destination DB can't have a database of the same name as the source DB that you want to transport\.
 + The account you use to run the transport needs `rds_superuser` privileges on both the source DB and the destination DB\.